APPLICATION FOR NAVAC BOARD CERTIFIED CHAPLAIN

 PIC8 Communicate effectively orally and in writing.

-PPS2 Provide effective spiritual support that contributes to well-being of the care recipients, their families, and staff.
+PPS2 Provide effective spiritual support that contributes to well-being of the care recipients, their families and

 PPS4 Triage and manage crises in the practice of spiritual care.